 Saint Fargeau Castle is situated between the Loire and the Yonne river in the small historic town of Saint Fargeau.
 It stands out because of the unusual pentagonal shape.
-Surrounded by a beautifull park and a lovely town it is a place well woth a visit.
+Surrounded by a beautiful park and a lovely town it is a place well worth a visit.

-The castle was built in the 10th century, like so many palaces it started our as a hunting lodge.
-In the 13th century the pentagonal shaped Castle was finished.
+The castle was built in the 10th century, like so many palaces it started out as a hunting lodge.
+In the 13th century, the pentagonal shaped Castle was finished.

 Saint Fargeau Castle is where Anne-Marie-Louise D'Orleans, cousin of Louis XIV, went when she was banished from court.

-Anne-Marie-Louise D'Orleans had betrayed the young Monarch in 1652 because she choose the wrong side during the Fronde conflict.
+Anne-Marie-Louise D'Orleans had betrayed the young Monarch Louis XIV in 1652.
+She chose the wrong side during the Fronde conflict.
 At the court of Versailles she was known as the Grande-Mademoiselle.

 She was the cousin of Louis XIV (her father Gaston of Orleans was the younger brother of King Louis XIII).